Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     | csize | cdata |
     +=======+=======+

 There are a couple of special cases for `int32 csize`.
-If zero, that means that the data stream is fully made of zeros.
+If zero, that means that the stream is fully made of zeros, *and* there is not a `cdata` section.
+The actual size of the stream is inferred from `blocksize` and whether or not the block is split.
 If negative, the stream is stored like this::

     +=======+=======+=======+